MorphStick Keyboard Multilogger Max

 Records acquired data to embedded flash memory

-8 gigabytes internal memory, accessible as a USB Flash drive
+8 gigabytes internal memory (industrial grade), accessible as a USB Flash drive

 Highly configurable with simple PC-side application